 This long-lived connection to the Venetians can still be traced today in the island's unique language, food, and architecture.
 Strolling through Corfu old town has the unmistakable feel of a typical Italian place.
 The island changed hands several times over the centuries with the Italians, the French, the British, and the Ottomans, and finally by the Germans in World War II.
 The island was liberated in 1944 and reunited with Greece.

 Corfu is a large island and there are plenty of destinations that cater to every taste and travel style.
 The most popular destinations are Corfu town, Paleokastritsa, Sidari, Kassopi, Ag.
 Stefanos, Benitses, Lefkimi, Ai.
 Gordis, and Glyfada.

 Corfu town is a very charming place with beautiful cobblestone streets and old buildings it has all the charm of old world to go with it's casual atmosphere.
 There is a small beach in town but to visit some of the best swim spots of the island you will need a car.
 Corfu town offers plenty to do on its own.

-Sidari, Agios Stefanos, and Paleokastritsa would be excellent vacation choices for families and young couples who prefer a bit more quiet near a beach, without missing vital parts of a night life.
+Sidari, Agios Stefanos, Ai Gordis, and Paleokastritsa would be excellent vacation choices for families and young couples who prefer a bit more quiet near a beach, without missing vital parts of a night life.
 Paleokastritsa's rocky coves are a popular diving destination.

 For more youthful excitement, beaches, and nightlife, Benitses and Lefkimi have already built a reputation as the wild party towns (with many negative reports about extreme behaviors often appearing in the media), while Ag.
 Stefanos, Glyfada, and Ai.
 Gordis offer a civilized setting to enjoy the best beaches in Corfu.